 - Listen closely and monitor participant’s turn-taking during the meeting to ensure engagement and contribution of all IEP participants.

 - Indicate IEP meeting participation of participants by phone in the SESIS attendance page.
-For further guidance see: Guidance for School Building Closure for School Staff
+For further guidance see: SESIS Fax/Scan Guidance for School and CSE Staff.

 Interpretation and Translation

 The DOE members of the IEP team will arrange for interpretation services at the IEP meetings and translation of special education documents, as necessary.
 Schools’ language access coordinators can assist in arranging interpretation services during an IEP meeting.
 For more information about the DOE’s Language Access Plan, including information about interpretation and translation please visit the Translation and Interpretation InfoHub Page.